ballerina-platform/module-ballerinax-salesforce/README.md

    ##### Parameters
     * query: The request SOQL query
     ##### Returns
-    * returns QueryResult struct
-    * value:"Error occured
+    * Response or Error occured

 [getAllQueries()](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/resources_queryall.htm?search_text=updated)
 QueryAll will return records that have been deleted because of a merge or delete, archived Task and Event records